Joking About Violence Should Be Treated As A Warning Sign

 Step 3: Listen Without Judgment

 If the person opens up, resist the urge to minimize their feelings or immediately suggest they need professional help.
-But many individuals who make violent jokes feel misunderstood, isolated, or trapped.
-Simply being heard can make a significant difference But it adds up..
+Many individuals who make violent jokes feel misunderstood, isolated, or trapped.
+Simply being heard can make a significant difference Not complicated — just consistent.
+Practical, not theoretical..

 Step 4: Take Action When Needed